Schwartz Center for Compassionate Healthcare: History

-Schwartz Center Rounds
+Schwartz Rounds

-The center promotes their trademarked Schwartz Center Rounds, which they claim take place in more than 400 healthcare organizations throughout the U.S. and Canada and more than 150 throughout the U.K. The aim is to offer healthcare providers a regularly scheduled time to discuss the social and emotional issues they face in caring for patients and families, and to share their experiences, thoughts and feelings on topics drawn from actual patient cases with colleagues from other healthcare disciplines.
-The sessions are led by a trained facilitator, and can include over 200 healthcare professionals at a time.
+The center promotes their trademarked Schwartz Rounds, which they claim take place in more than 600 healthcare organizations throughout the U.S., Canada, Australia and New Zealand and more than 300 throughout the U.K. and Ireland.
+The aim is to offer healthcare providers a regularly scheduled time to discuss the social and emotional issues they face in caring for patients and families, and to share their experiences, thoughts and feelings on topics drawn from actual patient cases with colleagues from other healthcare disciplines.
+The sessions are led by a trained facilitator.
 The premise is that caregivers are better able to make personal connections with patients and colleagues when they have greater insight into their own responses and feelings.
 The rounds have been shown to reduce stress in doctors who attend them, and to improve the capacity to manage the psychosocial aspects of patient care.